Jon | Jun 22, 2019 | 0

-Since the brand was founded in 1902, Gibson Guitars has been unarguably one of the guitar world’s greatest innovators.
-Producing one of the first solid-body guitar models, and the first humbucking pickups among countless other innovations, Gibson’s guitars have managed to fuse pioneering innovations with incredible playability and instrument design.
+Since the very beginning back in 1902, Gibson Brands has been unarguably one of the guitar world’s greatest innovators.
+Producing one of the first solid-body guitar models, and the first humbucking pickups among countless other innovations, iconic Gibson guitars have managed to fuse pioneering innovations with incredible playability and instrument design.
 As a result, an army of the most respected musicians throughout history has chosen Gibson to help them create.

-There are innumerable Gibson guitars that could be considered iconic, but here are five of the most well known…
+There are innumerable Gibson guitars that could be considered iconic, but here are five that we consider to have made the biggest impact on the musical world…

 The most famous of all Gibson guitars, the Les Paul needs no introduction.
 First introduced in 1952, the Les Paul has graced so many classic recordings that it is impossible to measure its impact on the musical world.
-Constructed with a solid mahogany body and a maple cap, with a mahogany set neck, the original Gold Top models were loaded with two P90 pickups.
+Constructed with a solid mahogany body and a maple cap, with a mahogany set neck, the original Gold Top models featured a pair of P90 pickups.
 In 1957, Gibson developed the legendary PAF humbucking pickups, and the Les Paul was duly equipped with them from that point onwards.
 This is, perhaps, the moment the modern, iconic Les Paul was born.

 The Gibson SG has a reputation as being something of the ‘troublemaker’ in the history of Gibson guitars.
-The possible reasons are numerous, but it can be argued that it began as early as the guitar’s launch in 1961.
-Initially, the SG was designed as an update for the Les Paul model.
+The possible reasons are numerous, but – arguably – it began as early as the guitar’s launch in 1961.
+Initially, the SG started life as the evolution of the Les Paul model.
 Les Paul sales had fallen, and Gibson decided that an update would reinvigorate sales.
 The SG, being a flat-topped, all mahogany design, was also a lot cheaper to produce.
 Les Paul did not like it, however, and soon after its launch asked that his name was removed from it.
 Troublemaker?
 Hmmm…

 The SG’s appearance also seems to stoke the flames regarding its image as an ‘upstart’, with twin cutaway bouts often referred to as ‘devil horns’.
 The players that have used the SG cement this reputation, with Angus Young, Tony Iommi, Frank Zappa, Pete Townshend and many other ‘hell-raisers’ choosing to ply their trade with it.
 And, with a remarkably wide range of tones available from its twin humbuckers (or twin P90s), along with a fast, highly playable neck, why wouldn’t they?